sijey04/wmsu-health-services/README.md

 The WMSU Health Services system has been developed with the following features:

 - ✅ Frontend with Next.js and Tailwind CSS
-- ✅ Express API for backend functionality
-- ✅ Django API for additional backend functionality
+- ✅ Django REST Framework API for backend functionality
 - ✅ MySQL database setup
 - ✅ Patient management system
 - ✅ Appointment scheduling system